ssbc/ssb-index-feeds-spec/README.md

 Linked is a meta feed that contains links to other feeds.
 The use case for this would be same-as where other SSB ids can be linked.
-This allows applications to use this information to create a better experience.
-Automatic trust can be assigned if the linked feeds links back.
+This allows applications to use this information to create a better experience, such as showing notifications for linked feeds, linking profiles etc. Automatic trust can be assigned if the linked feeds links back.

 Assuming one wants to do partial replication of a subset of a feed,